-Thermodynamic cycle consulting; including the analysis, design, production, and testing or organic Rankine Cycles and closed Brayton cycles; has been a Barber-Nichols core competency since 1966.
-BNI’s turbomachinery expertise (the heart of a thermodynamic power cycle) allowed it to successfully develop systems to convert geothermal, industrial waste, solar, and fossil fuel heat into useable power.
-Applications are extremely diverse, including electrical power generation, uninterruptible back-up power systems, air conditioning systems, and automotive turbo compounds.
+Thermodynamic cycle consulting; including the analysis, design, production, and testing of organic Rankine Cycles and closed Brayton cycles; has been a Barber-Nichols core competency since 1966.
+BN’s turbomachinery expertise (the heart of a thermodynamic power cycle) allowed it to successfully develop systems to convert geothermal, industrial waste, solar, and fossil fuel heat into useable power.
+Applications are extremely diverse, including electrical power generation, uninterruptible backup power systems, air conditioning systems, and automotive turbo compounds.
 System sizes range from 3 kW to 6 MW.

 Barber-Nichols’ thermodynamic cycle consulting experience is primarily related to the organic Rankine Cycle (ORC).
 BN designed and produced its first ORC system for a total energy system gas-fired air conditioner.
 And during the 1970s Barber-Nichols developed an ORC automotive drive system.
 One notable project was BN’s collaboration with Bill Lear, inventor of the Lear Jet, on a steam-powered engine for a city bus that was demonstrated in San Francisco.
 And hardware developed for the steam-powered bus was later used to set the land speed record for a steam-powered car at the Bonneville Salt Flats.
 The new record was set in 1989 with Bob Barber at the wheel.